christian-draeger/pact-example/README.md

 > ##### So your test class should look something like [THIS](producer/src/test/kotlin/com/example/demo/UserDataProviderContractIT.kt) if you are using Kotlin afterwards.
 > ##### So your test class should look something like [THIS](producer/src/test/kotlin/com/example/demo/JavaUserDataProviderContractIT.java) if you are using Java afterwards.

+### Best Practices (on Producers side)
+* Ensure that the latest pact is being verified ([read more...](https://docs.pact.io/best_practices/provider#ensure-that-the-latest-pact-is-being-verified))
+* Ensure that Pact verify runs as part of your CI build

 ----------------